1. Home>

 Payroll Outsourcing – Payroll Implementation Process

-Any reputable payroll outsourcing provider should be committed to supporting you throughout the process, setting up a robust payroll implementation project plan so that you and your team know exactly what to expect at every stage.
 It’s not just a case of ‘handing over the keys’ and leaving them to take over.
-It’s a two-way street: you’re about to embark on a change project involving new technology and new processes that will have a significant impact on your business, so communication is key.
+As a payroll or HR professional, you are about to embark on a huge change involving new technology and new processes.
+Outsourcing your payroll will have a significant (and beneficial!) impact on your business, so communication is key.

-During the launch phase of the payroll implementation process a reputable payroll provider will assign you a personal project manager who’ll work with you to develop an implementation plan.
+This individual will work closely with you to develop an implementation plan.
 The first step is to build an in-depth understanding of your current position, including:

 • Your internal payroll processes